azure-buddy/azure-buddy-online-website/content/blogs/stride-tm-intro/index.md

 #### Elevation of Privilege
 *Elevation of Privilege* is all about gaining authorizations to compromise the system. *Elevation of Privilege* occurs when an attacker may *exploit vulnerabilities* with the intention to gain high privileges like administrative rights.
 When elevation succeeds, the attacker could manipulate system settings, control access to sensitive data or even cause damage to the application or the data.
 Imagine how this could have serious implications for the security, integrity and availability of an application.
 Addressing and fixing these vulnerabilities is crucial for maintaining a secure application system.

+# Threat Modeling in Action

+This last chapter we are going to walk through the *Threat Modeling* process and apply the *STRIDE* model against a typical web application.
+We are going to ask ourself four key questions:

+- What are we working on?
+- What can go wrong?
+- What are we going to do about it?
+- Did we do a good enough job?

+## Process steps

+Like every process it's a good practice to have a good understanding of the steps and activities taken place. *Continuous Improvement* is key for high-quality Input and meaningful and measurable outcomes.
+Below we are going to look into the process.

+The process is built on four steps:

+- Prepare on Scope - Your Input
+- Determine Threats
+- Look for Countermeasures, eventually Fixes and Mitigations
+- Review and assess your work - Outcome

+## Scope

+We always start with deciding the actual scope.
+A good scope is important for delivering high-quality input.
+Input here can be seen in the context of *Data Flow Diagrams* (DFD), known *Entry Points* and *Exit Points* of the system and a list of all involved *Assets* including a brief Description and Trust Levels.

 -Azure Buddy